FAQ for teachers

 Sage Research Methods

 This database is a great substitute for method books.
 Sage Research Methods is a cross-disciplinary research methods tool.
 It provides full-text access to more than 1,000 social sciences-related books, reference works and journal articles published by SAGE.
-Occasionally they offer online training sessions designed to give a quick and simple introduction to the content.
-The next one is on April 21.
-Sign up here.

 E-books within Economics (also handbooks), Econometrics and Finance.
 (Good for general searches within a subject area.)